Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: The Details of Benchmarks

 \section{The Details of Benchmarks}

-For the benchmark functions, we used $12$ different functions in Table~\ref{appx:experiments:tab:benchmark-funcs} with $3$ different dimensionalities.
-The characteristics of each benchmark function are available in Table~\ref{appx:experiments:tab:benchmark-funcs-characteristics} For the HPO benchmarks, we used HPOBench~\shortcite{eggensperger2021hpobench} in Table~\ref{appx:experiments:tab:search-space-hpobench}, HPOlib~\shortcite{klein2019tabular} in Table~\ref{appx:experiments:tab:search-space-hpolib}, and JAHS-Bench-201~\shortcite{bansal2022jahs} in Table~\ref{appx:experiments:tab:search-space-jahs}.
-In HPO benchmarks, there are two types: \begin{enumerate} \item \textbf{tabular benchmark}, which queries pre-recorded performance metric values from a static table which is why it cannot handle continuous parameters, and \item \textbf{surrogate benchmark}, which returns the predicted performance metric values by a surrogate model for the corresponding HP configurations. \end{enumerate} HPOlib and HPOBench are tabular benchmarks and JAHS-Bench-201 is a surrogate benchmark.
+Table~\ref{appx:experiments:tab:benchmark-funcs} lists the $12$ different benchmark functions used in the experiments with $3$ different dimensionalities.
+Their characteristics are available in Table~\ref{appx:experiments:tab:benchmark-funcs-characteristics}.
+For the HPO benchmarks, HPOBench~\shortcite{eggensperger2021hpobench} in Table~\ref{appx:experiments:tab:search-space-hpobench}, HPOlib~\shortcite{klein2019tabular} in Table~\ref{appx:experiments:tab:search-space-hpolib}, and JAHS-Bench-201~\shortcite{bansal2022jahs} in Table~\ref{appx:experiments:tab:search-space-jahs} are used.
+The validation task set includes LCBench in YAHPO Gym, the surrogate version of Olympus, and 6 benchmark functions.
+LCBench provides the seven-dimensional continuous search space for $33$ different datasets and the Olympus surrogate benchmark provides $10$ chemistry continuous BBO problems each with a different dimensionality.
+The benchmark functions used in the validation task set are different power, Dixon-Price, Langermann, Michalewicz, Powell, and Trid.
+HPO benchmarks have two types: \begin{enumerate} \item \textbf{tabular benchmark}, which queries pre-recorded performance metric values from a static table which is why it cannot handle continuous parameters, and \item \textbf{surrogate benchmark}, which returns the predicted performance metric values by a surrogate model for the corresponding HP configurations. \end{enumerate} HPOlib and HPOBench are tabular benchmarks and JAHS-Bench-201 is a surrogate benchmark.
+The visualization for Figures~\ref{main:experiments:fig:bench-anova} -- \ref{main:experiments:fig:hpobench-anova-bw} uses the methodologies invented by \shortciteA{watanabe2023pedanova}.
+Assume there are $K$ possible combinations of control parameters and a set of observations $\{(\xv_{k,n}^{(m)}, y_{k,n}^{(m)})\}_{n=1}^{N}$ are obtained on the $m$-th benchmark ($m = 1, \dots, M$) with the $k$-th possible set of the control parameters $\thetav_k$. $\thetav_k$ ($k = 1, \dots, K$) is one of the possible sets of the control parameters specified in Table~\ref{main:experiments:tab:search-space-ablation} and $N = 200$ is used in the experiments.
+Then we collect a set of results $\mathcal{R}_{n}^{(m)} \coloneqq \{(\thetav_k, \zeta^{(m)}_{k,n})\}_{k=1}^K$ with the budget of $n$ where $\zeta_{k,n}^{(m)} \coloneqq \min_{n^\prime \leq n} y_{k,n^\prime}^{(m)}$ and $n \in \{50, 100, 150, 200\}$ are used in the experiments.
+Furthermore, we define $i_{m,k}$ ($k = 1, \dots, K$) such that $\zeta^{(m)}_{i_{m,1},n} \leq \zeta^{(m)}_{i_{m,2},n} \leq \dots \leq \zeta^{(m)}_{i_{m,K},n}$.
+The visualization of the probability mass functions performs the following: \begin{enumerate} \item Pick a top-performance quantile $\alpha$ (in our case, $\alpha = 0.05, 0.5$), \item Extract the top-$\alpha$ quantile observations $\{(\thetav_{i_{m,k}}, \zeta^{(m)}_{i_{m,k}, n})\}_{k=1}^{\ceil{\alpha K}}$, \item Build 1D KDEs $p_d^{(m)}(\theta_d) \coloneqq \sum_{k=1}^{\ceil{\alpha N}} k(\theta_d, \theta_{i_{m,k},d})$ for each control parameter, \item Compute the mean of the KDEs from all the tasks $\bar{p}_d \coloneqq 1/M \sum_{m=1}^{M} p_d^{(m)}(\theta_d)$, \item Plot the probability mass function of the mean $\bar{p}_d$ of the KDEs. \end{enumerate} The hyperparameter importance (HPI) is computed by PED-ANOVA~\shortcite{watanabe2023pedanova}.
+The top-$50\%$ HPI captures the importance of each control parameter to achieve the top-$50\%$ performance (global HPI) while the top-$5\%$ HPI captures the importance of each control parameter to achieve the top-$5\%$ performance from the top-$50\%$ performance (local HPI).